 7.)
-Stay calm, especially if your spouse’s emotions escalate.
+Stay calm, especially if your spouse’s emotions begin to escalate.
 Do not retaliate and fight back, even in the heat of the moment.
-It is natural to want to defend yourself and justify your position but doing so will not help you reach, what is hopefully your desired outcome of, having a calm and respectful separation process and co-parenting relationship.
+It is natural to want to defend yourself and justify your position, but doing so will not help you reach your desired outcome– a calm and respectful separation process and co-parenting relationship.

 8.)
-Avoid specifics about how the separation process will work, where kids will spend Christmas, etc. Your spouse needs some time and space to digest this information first.
-There will be plenty of time to work out details later.
+Avoid specifics about how the separation process will work, where kids will spend Christmas, etc. Your spouse will need time and space to digest this information.
+There will be time to work out details

 9.)
-If the situation gets too worked up suggest a time out for both of you so that you can cool off and revisit the subject when you can both discuss it in a more rational way.
+If the situation becomes too intense, suggest a time out for both of you so you can revisit the subject when you can be calmer and rational way.

 10.)
 Have an exit strategy in place.
 If current living arrangements become too uncomfortable, consider staying with a friend or at a hotel for a few days.

-Remember that this is the first step in the process and will set the tone for the rest of it.
+Remember that this is the first step in the process and will set the tone for the next steps.
 The more conciliatory and agreeable you can remain with one another throughout the divorce, the more you will minimize the financial and emotional cost of your divorce.